Béla Fleck and Abigail Washburn

-Ms. Abigail Washburn: When I heard Doc Watson, I felt like I heard the beauty of authentic American culture.
-And I wanted it so badly.
+Abigail Washburn: When I heard Doc Watson, I felt like I heard the beauty of authentic American culture, and I wanted it so badly.
 I’d been looking for it so badly.
 And I finally heard it when I heard Doc — this high, lonesome, searching, struggling, suffering, hopeful voice singing this ancient melody and these old, old words.

-Mr. Béla Fleck: For me, what I think — the word I thought of when you were talking about that, what you actually heard was the truth.
+Béla Fleck: For me, what I think — the word I thought of when you were talking about that — what you actually heard was the truth.
 It just sounds so true, even though it’s just notes.
 There’s something more about it.

 [music: “What’cha Gonna Do” by Béla Fleck & Abigail Washburn]

 Tippett: I’m Krista Tippett, and this is On Being.
 As this show approaches its 20th year, we are re-surfacing some favorite shows that have delighted and shaped us and resonate still.
 And this is one of those.